bsc-pm/ompss-ee/02-beginners/matmul/README.rst

    locality and to parallelize operations on those blocks).
  * Now go to the matmul function.
 As you can see, this function performs the multiplication on a block level.
- * Annotate the tasks that you consider are necessary, and don't forget to ensure that all of them are finished before returned the result of the matrix multiplication (would it be necessary any synchronization directive to guarantee that result has been already computed?).
+ * When creating tasks do not forget to ensure that all of them have finished before returning the result of the matrix multiplication (would it be necessary any synchronization directive to guarantee that result has been already computed?).

+**Goals of this exercise**

+ * Look for candidates to become a task and taskify them
+ * Include synchroniztion directives when required
+ * Check scalability (for different versions), use different runtime options (schedulers,... )
+ * Get a task dependency graph and/or paraver traces